(This is an unofficial Go FAQ. The official one is here.)

 compensate for problems caused by incorrect library use.

-For example, if a programmer uses os.Open
+For example, if a programmer uses os.Open to open

 many files but forgets to close them after using them, then the program